Jamalludeen/Blog-Application/README.md

 # Blog-Application
-A simple blog application with features like adding comments on posts, reading posts, share a post by email.
+A simple blog application developed with Django, with features like adding comments on posts, reading posts, share a post by email.